GrimReaper2654/WACE-Database/README.md

 # WACE-Database by MacELine™
-A collection of practice questions for a variety of ATAR subjects. <br>
+We plan on hosting a large collection of resources for the WACE exam.
+We have a database of tagged and filterable practice questions for a variety of ATAR subjects from past WACE exams as well as some simple study tools, some of which we created and can not be found anywhere else.
+If you are a year 11 / 12 student preparing for ATAR, this respostory could help you out, whether you are revising for smaller tests or exams.
+We could also use your help if you are intrested in expanding this project or wish to help out fellow students through the most challenging years of high school. <br>
-Feel free to email me if you are interested in joining. <br>
+Feel free to email me if you are interested in joining, alternatively create a pull request with things you want to add. <br><br>
 Also MacELine™ is not a real company. <br>
-We have a discord now: https://discord.gg/4j7THDwz
+We have a discord now: https://discord.gg/ydSxYFNv

 **Site can be accessed from:**<br>
 https://wacedatabase.pages.dev/ (most up to date)